'Windows 10 Is Failing Us'

 This is different a decade ago.
 And the Windows 8/10 UI was an attempt to get into a market it never really go into.

+There is no excuse for ignorance and propagating ignorance.
+We all have a shared responsibility to that end for the benefit of our entire civilization.
+If you don't know what the fuck you're talking about, go learn about it until you do or STFU.

+Do you need some tissues because there's no award for just showing up in the real world?
+Maybe Mommy has some.

-Windows 10 is the best Windows to date (Score:1)
+Windows 10 is the best Windows to date (Score:2, Informative)

 No problems here.
 Every system at work has been upgraded to Windows 10 and users adapted to it faster than any previous iteration of Windows.
 OneDrive is being used for automatic backup and synchronization of library folder (Desktop, Documents, etc...) and Office365 has made deployment of the Office suite easier then ever before.
 OP would be better off with an iPad.